Autoencoder Based Sample Selection for Self-Taught Learning: Conclusions and Future Work

 In this paper, we propose a graph and autoencoder based self-taught learning (GASTL) method.
-The main innovations in our self-taught learning methodology with respect to the literature can be summarized as (a) leveraging relevance metrics to select a subset of source samples in transfer learning; (b) considering cross domain relevance for classifier training; and (c) developing our method for hard as well as soft classification problems.
+The main innovations in our self-taught learning methodology with respect to the literature can be summarized as (a) leveraging relevance metrics to select a subset of source samples in transfer learning; (b) considering cross-domain relevance for classifier training; and (c) developing our method for hard as well as soft classification problems.
 With our proposed framework, we decrease negative transfer and improve knowledge transfer performance in many scenarios.
 Experimental results demonstrate the advantages of GASTL versus methods in the literature.
-Our work can be easily extended from a single-layer autoencoder-based design to one based on deep neural networks.
+For future work, we will focus on extending our work from a single-layer autoencoder-based design to one based on deep neural networks \cite{yu2016deep, hong2015multimodal} as well as reducing time complexity.
 We also plan to integrate discriminative information of target samples into our framework.